TrendingTechnology/tkpick/README.md

 <kbd>Shift-q</kbd> | Close tool

 ## License
-This project is licensed under the GPL-3.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL-3.0 - see the [LICENSE](LICENSE) file for details.